METALS-London copper finds modest support after overnight rout

-SYDNEY, Feb 24 London copper prices found modest support on Friday after a big fall overnight amid fresh doubts over Chinese demand and some upward movement in the U.S. dollar, but were still on track for a weekly decline of around 2 percent
+SYDNEY Feb 24 London copper prices found modest support on Friday after a big fall overnight amid fresh doubts over Chinese demand and some upward movement in the U.S. dollar.

-Traders said worries persist about consumption levels in China after the country's housing minister on Thursday suggested moves were afoot to stabilise the property market.
+But traders said worries persisted about consumption levels in China after the country's housing minister on Thursday suggested moves were afoot to stabilise the property market.

-Three-month copper on the London Metal Exchange was up 0.8 percent at $5,907 a tonne by 0700 GMT after falling 3 percent in the previous session.
+* Three-month copper on the London Metal Exchange was up $7, or 0.1 percent, at $5,866 a tonne by 0105 GMT after falling 3 percent in the previous session.

-"Copper is below $6,000 (a tonne) again, but the drop may be seen as a little overdone, explaining the uptick today," said a commodities trader in Sydney who did not want to be named.
-"But I don't see all the losses being erased."

-Strike action at the Escondida copper mine in Chile, accounting for about 6 percent of world supply, was offering support, although the strike "at least in the short term" was largely factored into the market, the trader added.

-"Given their size, lengthy disruptions at either will eat into this year's normal 5 percent disruption allowance," GFMS, a Thomson Reuters company providing independent specialist metals market content and analysis, said in a recent report.

-"But unless accompanied by other major disruptions they are still unlikely to prevent another year of surplus in the refined copper market."

-The most-traded copper contract on the Shanghai Futures Exchange was down 1.67 percent at 47,760 yuan ($6,950)a tonne.
+* The most-traded copper contract on the Shanghai Futures Exchange was down 2.4 percent to 47,410 yuan ($6,909) a tonne.
 The contract dipped by as much as 2.9 percent at the open.

-Lead and zinc were each up about 1 percent after closing lower overnight.

-Zinc prices are still nearly double the levels seen in January 2016 due to deficits arising from mine closures and shutdowns.
+* The London Metal Exchange has reached a 50:50 revenue-sharing deal with a company founded by a group of banks to promote trade in its new gold futures contracts, sources said, aiming to overcome market scepticism surrounding their launch in June.

+* The Philippines' environment minister on Thursday said President Rodrigo Duterte had backed her decision to ban mining in watershed areas at a meeting earlier this week, winning his support once more for her crackdown on the sector.

 PRICES